 Remember when you were 12 and all you could do for money was push around a lawnmower that was larger than you were?
 Maybe you had a few regulars (e.g. your parents, and your neighbors who your parents stealthily coerced into letting you mow their lawn), but other than that you basically had no customers.
 More often than not, you would have to go door-to-door like a grassroots activist hoping someone would graciously allow you to mow their lawn.
 After a hard day of work, you would have mowed maybe 4 lawns if you were lucky.
 All that time wasted on going door-to-door.

 But if 12-year-old you knew about recurring business models, you would have spent your door-to-door time trying to get them to subscribe to your lawn services so could mow their lawn regularly.
 That way, you spend more time mowing lawns and making money and less time rehearsing your pitch riddled with unnecessary “sirs” and “ma’ams.”

 3. Sell Pet Products/Services

-The reason that subscription companies, like Dollar Shave Club, became so big was because they satisfied a fundamental need and made the entire process easier.
-Pets are always going to need something– whether that’s food, walks, toys, affection, or grooming.
+The reason that subscription companies like Dollar Shave Club became so big was that they satisfied a fundamental need and made the entire process easier.
+Pets are always going to need something – whether that’s food, walks, toys, affection, or grooming.
 Starting a business to meet these necessities could easily be structured to fit a subscription model.
 For example, delivering pet food is an easy way to turn something conventionally done on a one-time basis into a recurring model.